 2. Free Cash Flow Compared to Dividends

-In our opinion, free cash flow is always a better metric to use instead of net income.
+In our opinion, free cash flow is always a better metric to use instead of net income (except for financial stocks).
 The same way we calculate payout ratios using net income, we can calculate them using free cash flow.
 Again, if analyzing a REIT's dividend safety, only use Adjusted Funds From Operations, Adjusted Cash Flow From Operations (ACFO), or Funds From Operations (FFO) if you can't find AFFO/ACFO.

 FCF can often be volatile depending on the company so it's important to check more than one period's worth of free cash flow and see if it is always (or usually) higher than the dividend paid out.
 On top of that, you want to make sure that the average FCF annual growth rate is in line or higher than the average annual dividend growth rate to ensure sustainability.

 If a company has volatile FCF, it's good to use a 3-5 year average free cash flow divided by the current dividend.
 This isn't very necessary for a company that consistently has stable free cash flows, such as Johnson & Johnson.
 For JNJ you could use just 1 year worth of data instead of 3-5.

 Year 2 FCF: $150,000